Towards General Neural Surrogate Solvers with Specialized Neural Accelerators: Introduction

 Neural Operators, which are the focus of this study, have also been recently proposed as deep network surrogate PDE solvers.
 Unlike PINNs, Neural Operators learn a family of PDEs by directly learning the mapping of an input, such as PDE coefficients, to corresponding output solutions using simulated training data.
 PDE solutions are evaluated through model inference, as opposed to model training, which enables exceptionally high speed PDE problem solving.
 Initial work on Neural Operator models can be traced to PDE-Net \cite{long2018pde, long2019pde}, and additional improvements in network architecture have been proposed with DeepONet \cite{lu2019deeponet} and Fourier Neural Operators (FNO) \cite{li2020fourier}.
 While much progress has been made, Neural Operators cannot yet directly scale to large arbitrary domain sizes, and they cannot accurately handle arbitrary boundary conditions.
 These challenges arise due to multiple reasons: 1) the dimensionality of PDE problems grows exponentially with problem scale and can outpace the expressiveness of deep neural networks; 2) it remains difficult to scale neural networks to large numbers of parameters; and 3) the large scale generation of training data for the training of large scale models is resource consuming.

 In this work, we propose Specialized Neural Accelerator-Powered Domain Decomposition Methods (SNAP-DDM), which is a qualitatively new way to implement Neural Operators for solving large scale PDE problems with arbitrary domain sizes and boundary conditions.
 Our method circumvents the issues posed above by subdividing global boundary value problems into smaller boundary value subdomain problems that can be tractably solved with Neural Operators, and then to stitch together subdomain solutions in an iterative, self-consistent method using Domain Decomposition Methods (DDMs).
 DDMs are the basis for solving large PDE problems with parallel computing \cite{smith1997domain, dolean2015introduction}, and they can be implemented using various algorithms including the Schwarz, finite-element tearing and interconnecting \cite{wolfe2000parallel}, optimized Schwarz \cite{gander2002optimized}, two-level \cite{farhat2000two}, and sweeping preconditioner \cite{poulson2013parallel} methods.
+We leave more discussions and references of DDM in Appendix \ref{appendix:DDM-reference} for interested readers.
 While DDM methods have been previously explored in the context of PINNs \cite{jagtap2020conservative,jagtap2021extended}, the accurate solving of arbitrary PDE problems using the combination of Neural Operators and DDM has not been previously reported.

 A principal challenge in adapting Neural Operators to DDM is that the subdomain solvers require exceptional accuracy and generalizability to enable accurate DDM convergence \cite{corigliano2015model}.
 To address this challenge, we train specialized Neural Operators that each solve particular classes of subdomain problems, such as those containing only sources or structural geometric parameters as model inputs.
 We also propose the Self-Modulating Fourier Neural Operator (SM-FNO) architecture, an augmented FNO architecture with modulation connections that is capable of learning complex PDE boundary value operators with over 99\% accuracy.
 We integrate these Neural Operators directly into a Schwarz DDM iterative framework, where field solutions within each subdomain are iteratively solved until the fields in and between every subdomain are self-consistent, at which point the global field solutions are converged.